mdereuver/dsm6-nat-masquerade/README.md

 For some reason Synology has a special look at iptables....

 Let Synology setup iptables by install and configure a VPN server.
-You don't need to use it, but installing and configure a basic PPTP VPN server, iptables wil be set up for you.
+You don't need to use it, but installing and configure a basic PPTP VPN server, iptables will be setup for you.

-After that open a ssh connection as root with your NAS and check with: **iptables -L -v -t nat** if it is working.
+Then open a **ssh** connection as **root** with your NAS and check with: **iptables -L -v -t nat** if it is working.
 You will see something like:
 ```
 Chain PREROUTING (policy ACCEPT 4984 packets, 356K bytes)
  pkts bytes target     prot opt in     out     source               destination